LIPENGJUN2022/projet4/README.md

 It provides a graph to visualize the objective fulfilled over time.

-## 6 - Matomo’s alternatives to Hotjar and the homemade tool
+## 6 - Matomo’s alternatives to Hotjar and home-made process indicators

 ### 6.1 Home-made process alternatives